 Question: What is the mass in grams of 4.80 moles of hydrogen peroxide (H2O2)?

+Use the same skills when converting moles to grams.
 Just like the first example, we need to know the molecular mass of hydrogen peroxide.
 H2O2 has two hydrogen atoms and two oxygen atoms.

 atomic mass of H = 1.01 g/mol